 This article described how the new permissions system for Calendar Online App is organized.
 Please take a look to learn more about it.

-Virto Calendar Online App for Office 365 and MS Teams helps users to overlay calendars from several data sources.
+Virto Calendar Overlay Pro App helps users to overlay calendars from several data sources.
 You just tick the Exchange calendars, public folders, or MS Planner tasks to add to your calendar immediately.
 When you create a shared calendar, you have to concern about security.
 Large companies with various departments and many calendars do not suppose a calendar overlay available for everyone in the company.
 There should be users with a larger range of permissions and users with read-only access rights.

 VirtoSoftware pays much attention to the security aspect of developing the products.
 Here is the description of the Virto Calendar Online Application permissions system.

 Virto Calendar Authorization App

 When a user (usually an admin) completes installing the Virto Calendar Online Application, the authentication app Virto Calendar Authorization is added automatically.
 The app receives “Admin consent” status when the admin checks “Consent on behalf of your organization”.